dzimchuk/experimental-tools/README.md

 ![Namespace and file path analyzer](art/NamespaceNormalizationAnalyzer.png)

+It assumes assembly name as the root namespace as it's currently problematic to get the default namespace from within analyzers.

 ### Update file name to match type name (and vice versa)

 Analyzes if a top level type name does not match the name of the file where it is declared and displays a warning.